 Most factory-installed roof racks or aftermarket roof racks are capable of supporting and carrying two kayaks at a time.
 However, attempting to strap two kayaks down to your roof rack for the first time, may prove to be quite the challenge.

+There are many ways to secure one kayak during transport, however, whether you're a seasoned paddler or new to the world of kayaking, you know that strapping down two kayaks can be much more of a task.
 We often get calls regarding this scenario.
 So we've decided to lay out the ground rules in this article, teaching you the steps for safely securing your two kayaks using straps.
 (Experts recommend 4 Cambuckle Tie-Down Straps for this)

 1. Place your Tie-Down Straps on the Kayak Roof Rack